JuanenRac/URTC/README.md

 ├── PCB/
 │   ├── URTC_V1.0.sch            Eagle schematic (when added)
 │   ├── URTC_V1.0.brd            Eagle board layout (when added)
-│   ├── URTC_V1.0_JLCPCB.ZIP     Gerbers, bom and cpl files
+│   ├── URTC_V1.0_JLCPCB.ZIP     Gerbers, bom and cpl files (when added) │   ├── URTC_BOM.TXT             Eagle-exported raw BOM (ground truth export - see
-│   ├── datasheet/               Datasheets of all parts used in board │   └── *_PARLIST/PINLIST/NETLIST.TXT   Eagle-exported netlists (ground truth for pin mapping) ├── VERSION_CHECKLIST.txt        Mechanical checklist for bumping any of this project's own
+│   │                            BOM/BOM.TXT for this project's own curated, organized version) │   ├── datasheet/               Datasheets of all parts used in board │   └── *_PARLIST/PINLIST/NETLIST.TXT   Eagle-exported netlists (ground truth for pin mapping) ├── VERSION_CHECKLIST.txt        Mechanical checklist for bumping any of this project's own